craigfouts/asterism/README.md

-Hot Topic - Experiments with Point Cloud Clustering
+Keynote - Experiments with Point Cloud Clustering
 ===================================================
 Implementations of semantic segmentation algorithms and spatial topic models applied to point cloud data.
 Current methods include variations of latent Dirichlet allocation, a vector quantized-autoencoder, and a neural clustering process.
 Also a test bed for PriorLDA, a nonparametric topic model with encoded spatial priors.